Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 ***Homing Strikes.*** If you make an attack roll with your Psychic Blade and miss the target, you can roll one Psionic Energy Die and add the number rolled to the attack roll.
 If this causes the attack to hit, the die is expended.

-***Psychic Teleportation.*** As a :rsc-b: Bonus Action, you manifest a Psychic Blade, expend one Psionic Energy Die and roll it, and throw the blade at an unoccupied space you can see up to a number of feet away equal to 10 times the number rolled.
+***Psychic Teleportation.*** As a **:rsc-b: Bonus Action**{ .rsc }, you manifest a Psychic Blade, expend one Psionic Energy Die and roll it, and throw the blade at an unoccupied space you can see up to a number of feet away equal to 10 times the number rolled.
 You then teleport to that space, and the blade vanishes.

 ### Level 13: Psychic Veil